fampiyush/virtual-meet/README.md

 5. Open your web browser and navigate to `http://localhost:5173`

 ## Backend
 Backend code is on a different repository.
-Head to the [Github Repository](https://github.com/fampiyush/virtual-meet-backend.git)
+Head to the [Backend Repository](https://github.com/fampiyush/virtual-meet-backend.git)

 ## Setting up .env file
 ```